RedHatQE/jon-tests/alerts/baselines/README.md

  * when you have non-trivial (more than 3 agents) JBoss ON deployment
  * when you need to automate deployment of alert definitions based on resource selection

-### Resouce selection

-By Default, JBoss ON allows you to define alerts on Resource level (UI, REST), on Resource Group level (UI) and even on Resource Type level (UI).
-Resource selection is a simple thing that basically finds resources based on selection criteria and set's up alert definition for individual resource.

-An example:

-    ("^server.*","RHQ Agent","JVM") # select all platfoms starting with `server` and find `JVM` child resource for each `RHQ Agent`

-Each piece of selector is a regular expression and pieces are similar to xpath node selection, but in this case in JBoss ON inventory tree.

 ### alert_baselines.py

 Python script reusing [RHQ Client package](../rhq) to simplify setting up alert definitions on JBoss ON environments